ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/victims/update.rst

 Update Victim Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To update a Victim's attribute, use the following format:
+To update a Victim's Attribute, use the following format:

 .. code::